Promoting Your Music to Bloggers

 Ready to get your music on a blog?

-You’ve got lots of tips now on how to promote your music to bloggers and get you noticed as an artist.
+You’ve got lots of tips now on how to submit your music to bloggers and get you noticed as an artist.
 All you need to do now is get a great track together and put yourself out there.

 Do you know any great new music blogs?
 Put your favourite blogs in the comments below.